Advocacy groups want SEC chair out of vote for auditor watchdog

-NEW YORK (Reuters) - Fourteen advocacy groups have asked U.S. Securities and Exchange Commission Chair Mary Jo White to disqualify herself from selecting the government’s top audit regulatory official, saying she has a potential conflict of interest involving her husband.
+NEW YORK, Oct 8 (Reuters) - Fourteen advocacy groups have asked U.S. Securities and Exchange Commission Chair Mary Jo White to disqualify herself from selecting the government’s top audit regulatory official, saying she has a potential conflict of interest involving her husband.

 In a letter on Thursday, groups including MoveOn.org, Public Citizens and the Center for Effective Government said a decision on who will head the Public Company Accounting Oversight Board creates at least the appearance of a conflict because her husband John White, a partner with law firm Cravath, Swaine & Moore, serves on a PCAOB advisory group.